sahilrajput03/sahilrajput03/arch-notes.md

 ngrok http 3002
 # fyi: you may use `ngrokinfo` as its my alis to know about ngrok anytime.
 ```

+### ❤️ tailscale experience

+**NOTE: ❌❌ Tailscale vpn's ip and hostname is not at all accessible form out of the VPN network. ❌❌**

+I tried to setup my systems to connect via vpn on macos, linux and android and it works pretty smooth.
+The experience with vscode ssh login is cool too but I need to setup in a way that user `user1` is not able view files of my current user (currently it can view files of my active user).

+**Does ip of a device on tailscale changes or stay consistent?**
+- Tailscale assigns each device a unique, static IP address within your tailnet, typically in the 100.x.x.x range.
+This IP does not change as long as the device remains part of the tailnet.
+- However, if you remove and re-add a device, it might get a new IP.
+Additionally, the device’s public IP (used for internet connections) can change based on the network it connects to, but that doesn’t affect the Tailscale internal IP.

+- `ssh mbp-tailscale` can be used on both linux and mbp to login to `user1` in mbp.
+(10 march 2025).

 ## installed skype